pmqtt/pmq/README.md

 ### Contribution
 Everybody is welcome!
-If you want to start develop for this project.
-You can use the development docker container.
+If you want to start developing for this project, you can use the development docker container.
-To generate the image use follow command
+To generate the image, use follow command
 ```
 $ cd dockerfiles/dev_image
 $ docker build -t pmqtt/dev_test .